ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 > If you want to add an Azure virtual machine to a deployment group instead of an environment you can use the existing Azure Pipelines Agent extension instead of using a custom PowerShell script.
 Have a look at [Provision deployment group agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/howto-provision-deployment-group-agents?view=azure-devops) for more information.

 We can use the `az vm extension set` CLI command to execute the custom script extension.
-The custom script either already needs to be on the server or accessible on the internet for download.
+The custom script either already needs to be on the virtual machine or accessible on the internet for download.
 The CLI command takes a settings JSON that should look like this:

 ```json
 {